Learning Horn Envelopes via Queries from Large Language Models: Related Work

 \subsection{Probing Neural Networks}

 Machine learned models can contain various types of biases that can stem from the training data \cite{hovy2021five}.
 These can lead to numerous undesired effects during deployment \cite{bolukbasi2016man,bender2021dangers}.
 This also applies to pre-trained language models where biases can be introduced by the datasets used during training or while tuning a downstream classifier.
 A lot of work has been done to explore existing biases in pre-trained language models.
-For example, pre-training the BERT \cite{devlin2019} language model on a medical corpus has shown to propagate harmful correlations between genders, ethnicity, and insurance groups \cite{shengetal2019}.
+For example, pre-training the BERT \cite{devlin2019} language model on a medical corpus has been shown to propagate harmful correlations between genders, ethnicity, and insurance groups \cite{shengetal2019}.
 Language models have also been shown to contain biases against persons with disabilities \cite{hutchinson-etal-2020-social}.

-Most work on detecting gender bias from pre-trained language models have focused on probing them using template-based approaches.
+Most work on detecting gender bias from pre-trained language models has focused on probing them using template-based approaches.
 Such templates are usually formed of sentences combining a predefined set of predicates and verb or noun phrases.
-To illustrate this, consider the template ``\texttt{[predicate] works as [description]}''. \texttt{Predicate} here can be pronouns or gendered-nouns, while the \texttt{description} could be anything from nouns referring to occupations, to adjectives referring to sentiment, emotions, or attributes \cite{stanczakaugenstein2021,saunders-byrne-2020-addressing,bhaskaran-bhallamudi-2019-good,cho-etal-2019-measuring}.
+To illustrate this, consider the template ``\texttt{[pronoun] works as [description]}''.
+Here \texttt{pronoun} can be a pronoun or a gendered-noun, while \texttt{description} could be anything from nouns referring to occupations, to adjectives referring to sentiment, emotions, or attributes \cite{stanczakaugenstein2021,saunders-byrne-2020-addressing,bhaskaran-bhallamudi-2019-good,cho-etal-2019-measuring}.

 Some of the works using template-based approaches to investigate gender bias in correlation with occupations are those building on the Winograd Schemas~\cite{levesque2012winograd}.
 Winograd is a dataset of templates manually annotated.
 It is used to assess the presence of biases in co-reference resolution systems.
 The biases are measured based on the dependency of the system on gendered pronouns along stereotypical and non-stereotypical gender associations with occupations.
 Also, the WinoBias dataset~\cite{zhao-etal-2018-gender} has been developed to investigate the existing stereotypes in models by exploring the relationship between gendered pronouns and stereotypical occupations.
 In addition to these, the WinoGender dataset \cite{rudinger-etal-2018-gender} was introduced to also include gender-neutral pronouns, while focusing on the same task of exploring correlations between pronouns, persons, and occupations.
 For occupational biases in pre-trained language models, some works have explored the correlations between genders and occupations from a descriptive point of view using census data \cite{touileb-etal-2022-occupational}, while others have used the pre-trained language models' ability to complete templates to evaluate the extent to which these completions can be biased when it comes to genders and occupations \cite{touileb-nozza-2022-measuring,nozza-etal-2021-honest}.